kartik3063/name_screening_service/README.md

 1. Installation
 Ensure you have Node.js installed, then clone the repository and install dependencies:

-Bash
 npm install

-2. Prepare the Input Data
+3. Prepare the Input Data

 The service expects a specific folder hierarchy to locate the input files:

 Create a folder inside data/ for the user (e.g., user123).